CivicActions/agile-california/documentation/usds-checklist.md

 #### Answers to key questions

 1. Primarily, users wants to be able to send and receive messages, and to be able to indicate whether a message is urgent and needs immediate attention.
 Secondarily, the users want to find residential facilities within or near to their zip code, and to maintain an up-to-date profile that contains information relevant to other users of the system.
 For example, parents want to share information about themselves that will be helpful to caseworkers, such as how many children they have in their home, and caseworkers want to share information that will be helpful to parents, such as shift hours.
-2. The language is plain.
+2. The language is as plain and universal as possible.
 3. English only at present, but using Drupal it would be straightforward to extend the interface and content to multiple languages.
 4. We use tool tips, suggested text, and/or field-level help text for most fields on the site.
 5. We haven't attempted to harmonize with other government services, since this is a standalone application.
 We aimed for a modern, Bootstrap-style responsive design.